 This TV has poor viewing angles, as expected from a VA panel TV.
 Even at small angles off-center, gamma shifts and black levels rise, and the image loses accuracy and looks washed out.
 This isn't a good TV if you'll be watching from the side.
 If viewing angles are an issue, then check out an IPS TV like the LG SK9000.

 Excellent accuracy after calibration.
 The white balance dE is almost perfect.
 The color dE is also greatly diminished, but some people might still spot some inaccuracies in the dark blue and the dark red.
 The gamma tracks the curve very well and the color temperature is almost spot on the 6500K target.

 You can see our recommended settings here.

 The 'Movie' EOTF (shown above) follows the input stimulus well until it smoothly starts to roll off near the TV's peak brightness.
 In 'Game' mode, the EOTF doesn't follow the stimulus closely, so HDR gaming is slightly dimmer as shown here.

 The RU8000 has good gradient performance.
 Some fine banding is visible in the dark greens and reds, but it's nothing too serious and certainly hard to notice in normal content.
 If, however, you find that banding is bothering you, set the Digital Clean View to 'Auto' to remove most of it.
 Unfortunately, this can also cause some loss of fine detail in certain scenes.

 There's some faint image retention immediately after the long exposure of our test image, but it goes away very fast and is hardly noticeable in normal content.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-The response time is excellent and an improvement over the NU8000.
+The response time is great and an improvement over the NU8000.
 It's great for fast-moving content like sports and video games.
 There's some small overshoot in the 0-20% transition, which can cause some haloing in really dark scenes, but it shouldn't be very noticeable.
 Unfortunately, there are noticeable duplications due to the backlight flicker.